-Emergency medical services personnel must provide or withhold treatment to a patient according to a POST form unless the services are necessitated by an injury or medical condition that is unrelated to the diagnosis or condition that is indicated on the form, or the orders on the form request medical treatment that is contrary to generally accepted health care standards or emergency medical protocols.
+Emergency medical services personnel must provide or withhold treatment to a patient according to a POST form unless one of the following applies:

+- The services are necessitated by an injury or medical condition that is unrelated to the diagnosis or condition that is indicated on the form. - The orders on the form request medical treatment that is contrary to generally accepted health care standards or emergency medical protocols.